josersleal/if-hw/IFShop/README.md

+- Local testing is possible using json-server and  /products/productsData.json
+-

+# ** DEFAULT VITE TEXT BELLOW ***
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.